300 Entertainment: Unauthorized Entertainment

 In February 2017, the label's Senior Vice President of A&R, Selim Bouab, launched the label Unauthorized Entertainment under 300.

 Murder Inc. Records

 In June 2017, it was announced that 300 Entertainment had partnered with Murder Inc. Records.

 Undercover Prodigy

 In September 2017, Hopsin did an interview with HardKnocktv stating that he had signed with 300.
 His single "The Purge" was released through 300 Entertainment and Undercover Prodigy.

 On November 24, 2017, Hopsin Released his album No Shame and debuted at 42 on the Billboard 200.
 Both Kevin Liles and Hopsin has referred to the deal as a partnership for 300 and Undercover Prodigy.

+Producers

+Some of 300 Entertainment signed producers include Chason Samuel, Metro Boomin, Young Thug, PinkPantheress, and others.